5 Banks That Don’t Use ChexSystems and Won’t Hold Your History Against You

 Fortunately, these banks offer second chance banking products for customers with less-than-perfect banking histories.

-Internet-based banks are a great alternative in this digital age — after all, chances are you pay most of your bills online already.
-Chime offers a mobile bank account that you can apply for in under two minutes, and best of all, it doesn’t pull your credit report or use ChexSystems.
+Online banking is a great alternative in this digital age1 — after all, chances are you pay most of your bills online already.
+Chime offers a mobile banking app that you can apply for in under two minutes, and best of all, it doesn’t pull your credit report or use ChexSystems.

-Although Chime doesn’t have any physical branch locations, you can access your cash easily through its network of more than 38,000 ATMs nationwide, none of which charge you a fee.
+Although Chime doesn’t have any physical branch locations, you can access your cash easily through its network of more than 60,000+ ATMs nationwide2, none of which charge you a fee.
 Chime account holders also get to skip overdraft fees, monthly maintenance fees and minimum balance requirements, making this one of the easiest bank accounts to maintain on the market.